| |

 To get an easy foliage view without hiking, take the drive up Mohawk Mountain.
 From the top youโ€™ll find sweeping views of the hills and forests that define Litchfield County.

 On a clear October day the landscape stretches endlessly in shades of red, orange, and gold.
+While it’s an easy view to catch I’ve never seen more than one or two other people here and several times we’ve been the only ones there which is always a treat!

 8. Thorncrest Farm and Chocolates in Goshen ๐Ÿฎ